Percy Liza: Style of play

 Liza has been described by Roberto Mosquera as a "great soccer talent".
-His talent and precocious performances with Sporting Cristal in 2021 also led to him being compared to Kylian Mbappé in the media.
+His performances with Sporting Cristal in 2021 have led to him being compared to Kylian Mbappé in the media.
 A versatile forward, Liza often plays as a winger and is able to play on either flank due to his ability with both feet.
-He is able to cut into the middle with his strongest right foot from the left wing, and is also able to create opportunities and provide assists to his teammates from the right due to his vision. in the middle as the main forward, due to his composure, clinical finish and eye for goal.
-A highly skilled player, Liza is also known for his excellent dribbling ability, as well as his explosive acceleration, agility, quick feet, and creativity when in possession of the ball, as demonstrated through the use of elaborate feints, jumping steps. or sudden changes of pace or direction to beat opponents in one-on-one situations.
+He is able to cut into the middle with his strongest right foot from the left wing, and is also able to create opportunities and provide assists to his teammates from the right due to his vision and in the middle as the main forward, due to his composure, clinical finish and eye for goal.
+Liza is also known for his dribbling ability, as well as his explosive acceleration, agility, quick feet, and creativity when in possession of the ball, as demonstrated through the use of elaborate feints, jumping steps. or sudden changes of pace or direction to beat opponents in one-on-one situations.
 Despite his tall and robust figure, he is also an athletic player, endowed with physical strength.

-A creative forward, skilled, fast, agile and prolific, who is good in the air and able to play on the shoulders of the last defender, Liza has been a benchmark of immense talent, strong and a powerful spiker from inside the area with both feet, as well as the head, despite being naturally right-handed.
-An atypical number 9, usually deployed as a center forward and can operate as an outright forward, Liza is also capable of playing in various other offensive positions, and has been used on the wing, or even as a playmaker behind the main forward, either in the 10th role as an attacking midfielder or a deep forward.
-In addition to his goals, Liza is known for his willingness and ability to fall into deeper or wider positions, and whether it be playing with midfielders or using his strength and technical ability to hold the ball into goal to provide assistance to teammates, courtesy of your vision, creativity, passing and eye for the final ball; For his style of play, he has been described as "agile and fast" in the media.
+Although being naturally right-handed, Liza can strike with both feet from the inside area.
+Primarily deployed as a center forward, Liza has also played in various other offensive positions, including on the wing, as an attacking midfielder, and as a playmaker behind the main forward.
+In addition to his goalscoring, he is known for his willingness and ability to fall into deeper or wider positions, his ability to link play with midfielders and his strength and technical ability in holding up the ball and providing assists.
+He has been described as "agile and fast" in the media.

-In addition to his technical skills, Liza is also highly regarded for his excellent rhythm and close control of the ball when dribbling, as well as for his excellent movement, tactical intelligence, and ability to beat the defensive line by making attacking runs into space both on and off the ball.
+In addition to his technical skills, Liza is also highly regarded for his rhythm and close control of the ball when dribbling, as well as for his excellent movement, tactical intelligence, and ability to beat the defensive line by making attacking runs into space both on and off the ball.